maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 2️⃣**Markets**

-- The market opportunity score is the combination of Growth (Sales YOY%), Margin, Size (Total Sales) and Returns Rate, which showed potential markets to expand.
+- The market opportunity score was the combination of Growth (Sales YOY%), Margin, Size (Total Sales) and Returns Rate, which showed potential markets to expand.
 Overall, **Canada, EMEA, and Africa worth investing**.
 They combined good momentum with healthy unit economics and manageable returns.
 - **APAC, EU, US, LATAM drove a large share of revenue**, but their scores dipped because of thinner margins and/or higher returns.
 They remained core markets, and they just need margin and return tuning to unlock the next leg of growth.

 3️⃣**Categories & sub-categories**